 All opiate drugs are highly addictive and require medical supervision to reduce the risk.
 Since Vicodin contains hydrocodone, it is sometimes used recreationally to obtain the euphoric impact.

 When the body becomes dependent on the drug, withdrawal symptoms will arise when low dosages are taken or when the drug is not taken.
 Due to the potentially uncomfortable and painful withdrawal side effects, it is tempting to abuse the drug.

 Dangers of Addiction to Vicodin

 Due to the hydrocodone in the drug, Vicodin is highly addictive.
 The addictive qualities of the drug can result in severe problems to health and overall wellness.

-When an addiction occurs, treatment at Best Drug Rehabilitation is available.
+When an addiction occurs, treatment is available.
 Without proper detoxification and treatment, Vicodin abuse can lead to health complications which include:

 - Mood swings